 It will further assist you in developing your analytical and collaborative skills.
 In these classes you will learn and practise the core skills needed to complete your chosen degree programme.

 - participating in seminars and tutorials.

-During Part 2 of the course you will be introduced to the campus and academic facilities.
+During the final part of the course you will be introduced to the campus and academic facilities.
 You will also be provided with a basic introduction to using the computer operating systems and resource centres.
 You will also learn about the conventions and expectations of the academic community and how these should be met.